mcornick/clilol/docs/clilol_status_post.md

 ```
   -e, --emoji string          Emoji to add to status (default sparkles)
-  -u, --external-url string   External URL to add to status
+  -a, --external-url string   External URL to add to status
   -h, --help                  help for post
 ```